Kingmopser/ProbabilisticML/README.md

 ---

 ### LICENSE
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is **not open-source**.
+All rights reserved.
+More infos found on [LICENSE](license) Unauthorized use, copying, or distribution is prohibited.